PetalHappy/WebDesign/FinalProject/README.md

 Fine tuning my site was actually fun.
 I found some text that was in different font and colors, so I made changes to make them match.
 I went through and updated my blog as if I would in real life.
 Good thing I did because the first entery sent everything out of alignment.
 I figured out my issue and made changes.
 I think it looks pretty good.
 I also added a Subscribe option on my home page.
 That was a good refresher in adding the button but also styling it.
 I chose a CSS Grid for my component.
 It looks very similar to the one we made before but I changed up the lines to make it look more like my example.
 I'm having fun in this class and I enjoy learning about all the different styles and layouts to be used.
 I get a bit confused when there is so much detail.
 But I take a step back, and dive in one line at a time.

+4/26/2026
+I learned so much while building my site.
+Pretty much everything.
+I find it fasinating how to use the flexbox and grid systems.
+It's going to take me a bit long to really get it down but I am trying and I plan on going back to the playground sites to play around.
+There were a few times I thought I had my color chosen but once they were together I had to make changes because they either didn't look quite right or I found it hard to read.
+The same with font sizes.
+I found some of the fonts were too small for me to read.
+But sometimes I think it's my computer.
+I plan to use all of these skills to build my own websites.
+I have my own business and I own a few web addresses but I have not set up my own site yet.
+I have them redirect to other third party accounts (etsy, avon) and such.
+So now I can make my own site and be creative.